Yelp: Litigation over review content

 According to data compiled in 2014 by the Wall Street Journal, Yelp receives about six subpoenas a month asking for the names of anonymous reviewers, mostly from business owners seeking litigation against those writing negative reviews.
 In 2012, the Alexandria Circuit Court and the Virginia Court of Appeals held Yelp in contempt for refusing to disclose the identities of seven reviewers who anonymously criticized a carpet-cleaning business.
 In 2014, Yelp appealed to the Virginia Supreme Court.
 A popular public argument in favor of Yelp at the time was that a ruling against Yelp would negatively affect free speech online.
 The judge from an early ruling said that if the reviewers did not actually use the businesses' services, their communications would be false claims not protected by free speech laws.
 The Virginia Supreme Court ruled that Yelp, a non-resident company in the state of Virginia, could not be subpoenaed by a lower court.
 Also in 2014, a California state law was enacted that prohibits businesses from using "disparagement clauses" in their contracts or terms of use that allow them to sue or fine customers that write negatively about them online.

-Business Insider Investigation
+Investigations

-A 2020 Business Insider Investigation questioned the culture, ethics and practices within Yelp.
+A 2020 Business Insider investigation questioned the culture, ethics and practices within Yelp.

-“Elite” reviewers Selling Reviews

 An April 2022 Vice article highlighted that some Elite reviewers use their status to sell reviews.